Derek Carr Player Prop Bets for NFL Week 13 | Las Vegas vs. Washington 12/5/2021

 - Against the Cowboys last week, Carr went 24-for-39 (61.5%) for 373 yards with one touchdown pass.

-- Carr tacked on 21 yards on two carries, averaging 10.5 yards per carry.
+- Carr added 21 yards on two carries, averaging 10.5 yards per attempt.

-- He's also carried the ball five times for 39 yards, averaging 13.0 yards per game.
+- He also has 39 rushing yards on five carries, averaging 13.0 yards per game.

 Carr's Las Vegas Teammates